 Not all animals have sex chromosomes.
 In ants, wasps, and bees (Hymenoptera of the insect order), sex is determined by whether or not the egg is fertilized.
-If not, it remains haploid (n) and produces a male; if fertilized, it becomes diploid (2n) and produces a female.
+If not, it remains haploid (n) and produces a male; if fertilized, it becomes diploid (2n) and has a female.

 This is also true of some other invertebrates, such as rotifers.
 In the lashed-tailed lizards of northern Mexico and the southwestern United States, males are nonexistent.

-Each egg remains unfertilized and produces a female, however, females have to simulate copulation with each other to induce egg development.
+Each egg remains unfertilized and produces a female; however, females have to simulate copulation with each other to induce egg development.

 Determination of hormonal sex

 Genes are not enough to make a man or a woman.
-Producing a human male requires not only the XY chromosome pair, but also an adequate level of testosterone exposure during fetal development.
+Producing a human male requires not only the XY chromosome pair but also an adequate level of testosterone exposure during fetal development.

-If testosterone or the cellular receptors for it are missing, as in androgen insensitivity syndrome (AIS), an XY human can be born with female genitalia. and misidentified as a girl.
+If testosterone or the cellular receptors for it are missing, as in androgen insensitivity syndrome (AIS), an XY human can be born with female genitalia.
+And misidentified as a girl.

-Conversely, if an XX fetus is exposed to excess testosterone (from the adrenal glands), the labia may fuse into a scrotal sac, the clitoris may grow to resemble a penis, and the baby may be misidentified as a kid; This is called adrenogenital syndrome (AGS).
+Conversely, if an XX fetus is exposed to excess testosterone (from the adrenal glands), the labia may fuse into a scrotal sac.
+The clitoris may grow to resemble a penis, and the baby may be misidentified as a kid; This is called adrenogenital syndrome (AGS).

 Determination of environmental sex

 In some fish and reptiles, the sex is determined by the temperature at which the eggs hatch.
-In lizards and alligators, warm incubation temperatures cause all the eggs to produce males, while temperatures of just 1 or 2 degrees Celsius (34 or 35 degrees Fahrenheit) produce females.
+In lizards and alligators, warm incubation temperatures cause all the eggs to produce males, while temperatures of just 1 or 2 degrees Celsius (34 or 35 degrees Fahrenheit) make females.

 The opposite is true for most turtles.
-Therefore, a sea turtle can have all its daughters if it lays its eggs on a beach site in full sun, but all its children if it puts them in the shade of the vegetation in the dunes.
+Therefore, a sea turtle can have all its daughters if it lays its eggs on a beach site in full sun, but all its children if it puts them in the shade of the vegetation on the dunes.